a-maksousa/favorite-things/README.md

     ```

 ##  Deployment to AWS Lambda using Zappa
--   Change ROUTES_PREFIX to "/dev" for Lambda routes
+-   Change ROUTES_PREFIX in app\static\js\script.js from "" to "/dev" for Lambda routes

 -   Change Connection String for mysql database in config.py to Production